Short Story: The Music Within Us All Sings Praises

 Jubilee returned to her normal height.
 She forwarded time, finding herself in front of a large church.

-Rhonda spoke into a microphone, “I have won awards for the compositions I have written honoring my Lord and Savior.
-But two women I love were dedicated teachers, helping me find my musical talent and voice.
-Now, it is time to end my journey.
-I am home.
+Rhonda spoke to the crowd, “I've won awards for the compositions I've written honoring my Savior, journeying to sing His praises.
+But I am home to end those travels.
 I am starting a school to train young musicians because there is music within all of us.
-I want to be like those two women, my mother and Mrs. Amanda Walkins.
-I don’t believe in muses, but I do believe in angels.
+I want to be like those two women who inspired me, my mother and Mrs. Amanda Walkins.
+I don’t believe in muses, but I believe in angels.
 When I was ten, at the little church that once stood here, I played an old organ.
 Right outside the window, I believe there was an angel listening, even playing music with me.
 I thank her, too.”

-Jubilee knew her task was complete.
+Jubilee's task was complete.
 She found a small meadow with colorful flowers and offered up this prayer: